 Performance during the year: In common with the Berkshire Hathaway Energy group, the Northern Powergrid Group measures its safety performance in terms of the Occupational Safety and Health Administration ("OSHA") rate, which is a measure used in the United States ("US") to capture safety incidents down to minor levels of medical treatment.
 The Northern Powergrid Group achieved its OSHA rate of 0.26 (2017: 0.44) recording a total of six recordable incidents against a target of six or fewer.
-The Company failed to meet the Preventable Vehicle Accidents target but improved on the prior year's performance.
+The Company narrowly failed to meet the Preventable Vehicle Accidents target.
 The failure was primarily the result of a series of relatively minor driving incidents.
 The Company continues to take action to seek to improve driving standards.